SIMBAChain/truffle/README.md

 1.Acquire a client ID and secret from SIMBA Chain for step 4 (below).
 You can acquire a client ID and secret from the SIMBA Chain UI, by navigating to your org, then application, and then selecting “secrets” in the upper right hand corner of the page.
 2. You will need to be working with a git project that supports CI/CD.
 The setup for different providers varies, but the directions for getting started with CI/CD in Gitlab are here: https://docs.gitlab.com/ee/ci/quick_start/
-3. You will need to configure three protected environment variables in your git service environment:
+3. You will need to configure two protected environment variables in your git service environment:

     a.
-SIMBA_PLUGIN_ID
+SIMBA_AUTH_CLIENT_ID
     b.
-SIMBA_PLUGIN_SECRET
-    c.
-SIMBA_PLUGIN_AUTH_ENDPOINT (if you don’t set this last variable, it defaults to “/o/”)
+SIMBA_AUTH_CLIENT_SECRET

 4. Since these are protected variables, you will probably need to be pushing from a protected branch, regardless of your git service.
 5. You will then need to create your pipeline.
 In Gitlab, that means creating a .gitlab-ci.yml file.
 Your pipeline will look different, depending on which plugin you’re using.
 Here is what a pipeline for gitlab would look like: